Priscy4163/Bioinformatics-wealth-of-African-countries-/README.md

 - In the primary papers, is there local institutional collaboration?
 - What was done in the collaborating country
 - How many of these articles focus on bioinformatics?
+- How are data generated from bioinformatics research managed and shared?
+- Are there issues with internet connectivity or access to computational resources?
+- What disease or local problems was addressed ?.
 - What area of bioinformatics that is commonly used in addressing problems e.g. RNA-Seq, Chip-Seq, WGS, GWAS, scRNA-Seq etc
 - Countries that published in Africa according to region e.g. West, East, North and Southern Africa
 - Institutions with the top bioinformatics publication